aral/ar.al-site/content/2018/07/27/getting-started-with-wireguard-on-linux-using-azirevpn/index.md

 ### WireGuard on AzireVPN

-AzireVPN makes its money selling VPN services but, for the duration of the WireGuard beta, you can use WireGuard for “free” (in other words, in exchange for helping them test it.
-Remember, nothing is ever truly free as in cost unless it is also free as in freedom.)
+AzireVPN makes its money selling VPN services. <strike>but, for the duration of the WireGuard beta, you can use WireGuard for “free” (in other words, in exchange for helping them test it.
+Remember, nothing is ever truly free as in cost unless it is also free as in freedom.)</strike>[^5]

 You can set things up on Android using [the WireGuard app](https://f-droid.org/en/packages/com.wireguard.android/) (which is available on the [F-Droid catalogue](https://f-droid.org/)) but installation on Linux currently requires use of the command line.
 You will need to install some packages that the installation script doesn’t automatically install, including [WireGuard itself](https://www.wireguard.com/install/).